burgle-remastered/burgle-remastered-project/README.md

 As a user, I want to sign up/log in, so that I can access my account and burgers.

-As a user, I want to change my password, so that I can access my account and burgers.

 As a user, I want to be able to contact the development team, so that I can notify them of any bugs or fixes required.

 As a user, I want to update my account, so that my information is up-to-date.